flix/book/src/library-effects.md

 ### Process

-Flix defines a `Process` effect for execution of commands outside of the JVM:
+Flix defines a `Process` effect for running commands outside of the JVM:

 ```flix
 eff Process {